-Since July 2014, our Board of Directors has approved six share repurchase programs aggregating \$11.0 billion of authority.
-As of December 31, 2017, \$450 million remained unused under a repurchase program that expires on December 31, 2018.
+In April 2018, we announced that our Board of Directors authorized a new \$2.0 billion share repurchase program that expires on December 31, 2020.
+Since July 2014, our Board of Directors has approved seven share repurchase programs aggregating \$13.0 billion of authority.
+As of December 31, 2018, there was \$1.7 billion remaining authority to repurchase shares under our new \$2.0 billion share repurchase program.
 Share repurchases under our repurchase programs may be made through a variety of methods, which may include open market purchases, privately negotiated transactions, block trades or accelerated share repurchase transactions.
-Any such repurchases will be made from time to time subject to market and economic conditions, applicable legal requirements and other relevant factors.
-We are not obligated to repurchase any specific number of shares and our repurchase of common stock may be limited, suspended or discontinued at any time at our discretion.
+Any such repurchases that may be made from time to time will be subject to market and economic conditions, applicable legal requirements and other relevant factors.
+We are not obligated to repurchase any specific number of shares and our repurchase of AAG common stock may be limited, suspended or discontinued at any time at our discretion and without prior notice.

-During the year ended December 31, 2017, we repurchased 33.9 million shares of AAG common stock for \$1.6 billion at a weighted average cost per share of \$45.68.
-Since the inception of our share repurchase programs in July 2014 through December 31, 2017, we have repurchased 262.3 million shares of AAG common stock for \$10.6 billion at a weighted average cost per share of \$40.22.
+In 2018, we repurchased 16.6 million shares of AAG common stock for \$800 million at a weighted average cost per share of \$48.15.
+Since the inception of our share repurchase programs in July 2014 through December 31, 2018, we have repurchased 278.9 million shares of AAG common stock for \$11.3 billion at a weighted average cost per share of \$40.69.